tifarekaseke/alu-shell/io_redirections_and_filters/README.md

 This script displays the 10 newest files in the current directory, sorted from the newest to the oldest.
 Each file name is displayed on a new line.

+# 13-unique

+This script takes a list of words as input and prints only those that appear exactly once, sorted alphabetically.